openaddresses/openaddresses/CONTRIBUTING.md

 ### Naming Files

-Although the file name is redundand (The same information is stored in JSON), using coherent file names makes it much easier for contributers to quickly evaluate whether a souce already exists.
+Although the file name is redundant (The same information is stored in JSON), using coherent file names makes it much easier for contributers to quickly evaluate whether a souce already exists.
 Please follow the following convention

 Coverage | Code | Example
 -------- | ---- | -------